sww1235/Dream-Home-wizards-tower/README.md

 HVAC is 4 pipe system with localized ZCUs, as well as a global air recirculation/filtration system.
 Also allows for adding local components to HVAC loop such as water cooled computers or mini ZCUs.

+Lots of greenery and hanging plants/vines on walls.
+Some used for partitions.

+Bathrooms on outside of house have windows

+## Lighting stuff

 Primary illumination on all floors is provided by
 [WL 72º RGBW LED](https://www.thelightsource.com/products/wl-series-led-fixture-109)